ampproject/amphtml/contributing/building-an-amp-extension.md

 - **Vsync Context**: None (Neither mutate nor measure)
 - **Override**: Sometimes, if your element will be loading remote resources.
-- **Usage**: Use to instruct AMP which hosts to preconnect to and which resources to preload/prefetch this allows AMP to delegate to the browser to get a performance boost by preconnecting, preloading and prefetching resources via preconnect service.
+- **Usage**: Use to instruct AMP which hosts to preconnect to, and which resources to preload/prefetch; this allows AMP to delegate to the browser to get a performance boost by preconnecting, preloading and prefetching resources via preconnect service.
 - **Example Usage**: [Instagram uses this to